rabiulcste/vismin/vismin-bench/README.md

 ## How to evaluate your model

-See an example of how to evaluate CLIP model in the `eval.py` file.
+See an example of how to evaluate the CLIP model in the `eval.py` file.
+An extensive list of models and their scripts are provided in this folder https://github.com/rabiulcste/vismin/tree/master/evals.